dyle71/hcs-cmake/hcs-mem.cmake.md

 ## Example

-Download Google Test as submodule like this:
+Download headcode mem as submodule like this:

 ```bash
 $ mkdir 3rd